 They are meant for use out of the kitchen.

-A Chafing Dish is a covered dish that rests overtop a pan of water, which in turn is overtop a heat source.
-The heat source causes the pan of water to steam, which in turn keeps the food warm.
-Chafing Dishes, because they are meant to keep food warm while it is being served, are often quite fancy.
+Chafing dishes, because they are meant to keep food warm while it is being served, are often quite fancy.
 They can be used for keeping something warm at the table or sideboard, or cooking at the table or sideboard.
-Tto keep food chilled, conversely, you fill the water pan with ice and some water, and don’t turn on the heat source (obviously.)
+To keep food chilled, conversely, you fill the water pan with ice and some water, and don’t turn on the heat source (obviously.)

 The cover will be a roll top or a lift cover.
-More modern ones have vents in the lid to allow consensation to escape, helping to prevent food inside from getting soggy.
+More modern ones have vents in the lid to allow condensation to escape, helping to prevent food inside from getting soggy.

 Modern ones are usually made of stainless steel.
 Other popular materials in the past have included chrome, silver, silverplate and copper.
 All require a good deal of polishing to look presentable.
 Manufacturers of even stainless-steel ones seem to recommended washing by hand.